borntofrappe/fullstack-d3/README.md

 });
 ```

-With ES6 arrow syntax, `=>`, and since version 6, it is still possible to have a reference to the element with `event.currentTarget`.
+With the ES6 arrow syntax, `=>`, and since version 6, it is still possible to have a reference to the element with `event.currentTarget`.

 ```js
 rectangles.on("mouseenter", (event, d) => {